akshaychittora/Network-Attack-detection-and-Prevention/README.md

 ## Network-Attack-detection-and-Prevention

-#### Developed a end to end system to detect intrusions like DDOS, TCP SYN flooding, ARP spoofing, Smurf DOS, Nmap and others and to take actions according to some predefined rules.
+#### Developed a end to end system to detect intrusions like DDOS, TCP SYN flooding, ARP spoofing, Smurf DOS, Nmap and others and to take actions according to some predefined rules.<br>
-### Used Snort, tcpdump and Grok-Exporter in the client machines as a packet sniffer and data collection.
+Used Snort, tcpdump and Grok-Exporter in the client machines as a packet sniffer and data collection.<br>
-### Used Prometheus and Grafana for server to monitor events and alerting.
+Used Prometheus and Grafana for server to monitor events and alerting. <br>
 On the server, we have a configuration file for prometheus which is ‘prometheus.yml.’
 Prometheus is run using “./server.sh”
 On Grafana, the dashboard has to be imported from the json file present.